Yasumasa Morimura

 Lives and works in Osaka, Japan.

-Yasumasa Morimura is a Japanese appropriation artist that has been working for more than three decades as a conceptual photographer and filmmaker.
+Yasumasa Morimura is a renowned Japanese appropriation artist who has been working for over three decades as a conceptual photographer and filmmaker.

 Defining himself as a cross between an actor and an artist, Morimura is known for his large-scale self-portraits that are often superimposed on art-historical images.
-Through extensive use of props, costumes, makeup, and digital manipulation, the artist masterfully transforms himself into recognizable iconic individuals.
-Morimura has based his works on renowned paintings by Frida Kahlo, Vincent Van Gogh and Diego Velázquez, as well as images culled from historical materials, mass media, and popular culture.
+Through the extensive use of props, costumes, makeup, and digital manipulation, the artist skillfully transforms himself into recognizable iconic individuals.
+Morimura’s works are based on renowned paintings by Frida Kahlo, Vincent Van Gogh and Diego Velázquez, as well as images sourced from historical materials, mass media, and popular culture.

-The artist’s reinvention of iconic photographs and art historical masterpieces challenges the associations the viewer has with the subjects, while also commenting on Japan’s complex absorption of Western culture.
-Through his depiction of female stars and characters, Morimura subverts the concept of the “male gaze”; within each image he both challenges the authority of identity and overturns the traditional scope of self-portraiture.
+The artist’s reinvention of iconic photographs and art historical masterpieces challenges the viewer’s associations with the subjects, while also commenting on Japan’s complex assimilation of Western culture.
+By depicting female stars and characters, Morimura subverts the concept of the “male gaze”, simultaneously questioning the authority of identity and overturning the traditional scope of self-portraiture.

-In Morimura’s “Inner Dialogue With Frida Kahlo” he casts himself as the world famous Mexican artist known for her lush, surreal self-portraits:
+In one of the notable works by Morimura is “Inner Dialogue With Frida Kahlo”, the artist casts himself as the iconic Mexican artist known for her lush, surreal self-portraits.